The Good Girl, the Good Friend, and the Guy With Secrets: Relatable Characters in a New Teen Romance

 The main character is Chloe, a high school sophomore who has a big crush on a junior at her school named Mordecai.
 Meanwhile, her good friend Simon has a crush on her.

 One of the things that makes these characters relatable is that, while they all try to be good people, they do have their flaws and they make mistakes from time to time.
-Let’s take a look at some of the qualities that help make these characters more authentic.
+This is something I address briefly here.
+But now, let’s take a look at some of the qualities that help make these characters more authentic.

 Chloe: The Good Girl